-- the gift is made under the Cultural Bequests Program (which applies to certain gifts of property - not land or buildings - to a library, museum or art gallery), or - the gift is made to a deductible gift recipient or a registered political party and the gift would have been income tax deductible if it had not been a testamentary gift.
+- the gift is made under the Cultural Bequests Program. (which applies to certain gifts of property - not land or buildings - to a library, museum or art gallery), or - the gift is made to a deductible gift recipient and the gift would have been income tax deductible if it had not been a testamentary gift.